MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/configure-click-to-call.md

 -   Skype for [!INCLUDE[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] desktop client or the Skype for [!INCLUDE[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 8 app.

+>[!Note]
-Note: Each person involved in the communication must have the either Skype for Business or Skype installed and running on their PC or [!INCLUDE[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 8 device.
+Each person involved in the communication must have the either Skype for Business or Skype installed and running on their PC or [!INCLUDE[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 8 device.

 ## Configure Skype for Business or Skype